thatblindgeye/ConditionTracker/README.md

 To remove all instances of a condition you can pass in '-all' instead of a hyphenated number, such as `!ct remove|blinded-all`.

-If no options are passed in, all instances of all conditions will be removed from the selected token(s).
+If no options are passed in, such as `!ct remove`, all instances of all conditions will be removed from the selected token(s).

 ### Set (GM)